julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     --> Use as input the result from the previous workflow --> Intial values for Deblend_Mincont (sextractor parameter in cat file): i=0.02; r=0.02; g=0,03; u=0,05; z=0.005
 7. Save results in datasets/results/sextractor1stIterationTables
-    --> This includes tables with valid results that have passed the filters --> There are two files 'table_needing_second_iteration.xml' and 'table_needing_second_iteration.ascii' that contains the table with the galaxies that didn't pass the filters
+    --> This includes tables with valid results that have passed the filters: valid_band_i_results.text, votable_band_r.text, valid_band_r_results.text
+    --> There are two files 'table_for_another_iteration.text' (xml) and 'table_for_another_iteration_ascii.text' that contains the table with the galaxies that didn't pass the filters
-8. Run 'gather and preprocessing data withDeblend' using as input 'table_needing_second_iteration.ascii' --> This is a preparatory workflow to provide inputs for the iteration over DEBLEND sextractor parameter in bands rgi.
+8. Run 'gather and preprocessing data withDeblend' using as input 'table_for_another_iteration_ascii.text' --> This is a preparatory workflow to provide inputs for the iteration over DEBLEND sextractor parameter in bands rgi.
     --> Save results as datasets/results/preprocessing/outputTableForA2ndIteration.xml
 9. Run 'gather HCG galaxy properties using sextractor_withDeblend' workflow.